klclaudio/brams/doc/BRAMS_6.0_-_INSTALL_MODEL.md

 ## 6. How to see the data outputs

-   The output of model as You read above is in GRADS file.
+   The output of model as you read above is in GRADS file.
 May be used another formats but we will show how in expert users guide.
-If You are using Ubuntu Linux or some Debian derivated Linux You can install grads in a simple way, using apt-get command:
+If you are using Ubuntu Linux or some Debian derivated Linux you can install grads in a simple way, using apt-get command:

    ```bash
    sudo apt-get install grads